+As a rule, we will not reheat food.
 Always serve reheated food immediately.
 Check the food is piping hot all the way through before serving.
 Do not reheat rice, once rice has been cooked it needs to be eaten straight away or disposed of.
-Exceptions to this rule are rice dishes supplied by the Nursery Catering Company and branded rice meals supplied for children under 12 months old (i.e. jar of rice pudding).
 We do not reheat "home made" meals for children or branded ready meals for children unless they are under 12 months old or if doing so is part of the child's individual health care plan.
 If parents are bringing in home made meals for children under 12 months old for reheating or the child has a health care plan, the parent must inform the setting of a list of ingredients in the food supplied to ensure we can follow the correct procedures for managing allergens in the setting.

-SNACK TIMES:
+MEAL TIMES: